 What we don’t: Storage is lacking and fit doesn’t work for everyone.

-For years, the Baggies have been our short of choice for hot-weather hiking, namely due to their fun vibe and quick-drying design.
+For years, the Baggies have been our shorts of choice for hot-weather hiking, namely due to their fun vibe and quick-drying design.
 But we do have a few gripes, including storage, comfort, and fit.
-The hand pockets aren’t attached to the legs—meaning the contents can hang below the hem—and aside from the key loop, there’s no security for essentials like a wallet or phone (by contrast, The North Face’s similar Class V Pathfinder below has a rear zippered pocket).
+The hand pockets aren’t attached to the legs—meaning the contents can hang below the hem—and aside from the key loop, there’s no security for essentials like a wallet or phone.
 Further, the Baggies are a little stiff and tend to ride up around the crotch (we find that we’re often pulling ours down), and the elastic waistband isn’t as comfortable as sleeker designs like the Dynama above.
-And finally, fit can be difficult for women with hourglass shapes (the shorts are a pain to pull on and narrow in the hip region), although the newest version does offer some improvement with a higher rise.
-No short is perfect, and if the Baggie fits, it’s a wonderful and quick-drying companion for hot days both on the trail and in town.
+And finally, fit can be difficult for women with hourglass shapes (the shorts are a pain to pull on and narrow in the hip region), although the latest version does offer some improvement with a higher rise.
+No shorts are perfect, and if the Baggie fits, it’s a wonderful and quick-drying companion for hot days both on the trail and in town.

 See the Patagonia Baggies Shorts